helmetjs/helmet/README.md

     var helmet = require('helmet');
 ```

 To use a particular middleware application wide just add it to your app configuration.
+Make sure it is listed before app.router.

 ```javascript
     app.configure(function(){